BitcoinDesign/Guide/guide/daily-spending-wallet/requesting/receiving.md

 {% include tip/close.html %}

-### Refunds
+### Failed swaps

-Refunds are required in some scenarios when a submarine swap can not be completed successfully.
-A refund is when a swap fails and the incoming on-chain bitcoin is now in control by the LWS.
-Users will need to claim these on-chain funds as a refund.

-Below are examples of when a refund will be triggered:
+In the vast majority of scenarios, the submarine swap succeeds and the user is able to receive on-chain bitcoin to their lightning wallet without even thinking about this complex process happening behind the scenes.
+However, in some edge cases, the swap can fail for various reasons.

 - LWS swap service is offline
 - Receiving more than the users inbound capacity
-- Re-using a swap-address to receive an on-chain payment
+- Re-using a swap-address to receive another on-chain payment

+When this occurs, the funds will show up as "pending" in the user's activity and give them a prompt on the home page that action needs to be taken.
+The user is given two options to deal with this.
+Either re-trying the swap or sending to an external on-chain address.

+If the swap fails again, the wallet can open a new channel locally without using the LWS.
+The pending message can be the same as the user doesn't need to know the complexities of what is happening behind the scenes.

 <div class="image-slide-gallery">